Toward Black Hole Stars: supermassive black hole growth in nuclear clusters via stellar-object and gas accretion: Introduction

 \section{Introduction}

-Extreme nuclear transients (ENTs) are rare, ultra-luminous flares ($>10^{45}\,\rm erg\, s^{-1}$), exceeding supernova energies and more easily detected at $z>1$ than classical tidal disruption events (TDEs) in flux-limited surveys.
-The JWST has also uncovered numerous “Little Red Dots” (LRDs; $4 < z < 8$), likely AGN powered by $\sim10^7$--$10^8\,M_\odot$ supermassive black holes (SMBHs)~\citep{Matthee:2023utn,Maiolino:2023bpi,Greene:2024phl}.
+Extreme nuclear transients (ENTs) are rare, ultraluminous flares ($>10^{45}\,\rm erg\, s^{-1}$), exceeding supernova energies and more easily detected at $z>1$ than classical tidal disruption events (TDEs) in flux-limited surveys.
+The JWST has also uncovered numerous “Little Red Dots” (LRDs; $4 < z < 8$), likely AGN powered by $\sim10^7$--$10^8\,M_\odot$ supermassive black holes~\citep[SMBHs;][]{Greene:2024phl,Maiolino:2023bpi,Matthee:2023utn}.

 ENTs show slow decays ($\gtrsim150\,\rm days$), emit more total energy than TDEs, and have smooth ($<10\%$ variability) light curves, blue spectra, and broad lines distinguishing them from AGN variability or supernovae~\citep{Frederick:2020sjz}.
 They are proposed to be TDEs of high-mass stars ($>3\,M_\odot$) by SMBHs~\citep{2025SciA...11...74H}.